 According to World Bank and United Nations studies, educating girls is the single best way to up-lift communities and end severe poverty.

-None of them will ever be traded for cows and forced into polygamous marriages.
+None will ever be traded for cows and forced into polygamous marriages!

-Instead, they'll be able to count and calculate.
-They'll be about to speak, read, and write in the languages of Kenya (English and Swahili) as well as their native "Maa" language.
+Instead, they'll be able to count and calculate, . speak, read, and write in the languages of Kenya (English and Swahili) as well as their native "Maa" language.
 As students, they are treated with respect.
 As grown women they will be valued for their abilities, and have fewer but healthier children who will also grow in dignity...